 Sophie Monk, The Bachelorette

-The Bachelorette has certainly had its moments – Ivan trying to blend a whole avocado, anyone? – but it hasn’t exactly set the country alight.
+The Bachelorette has certainly had its moments, but it hasn’t exactly set the country alight.
 Even the relationships formed (with the exception of Georgia Love and Lee Elliot) have seen a lackluster success rate; something even a dull season of the Bachelor usually guarantees.